YahyaLimbo/YahyaLimbo/README.md

 ## 👦 About Me

-- My name is Yahya, and I’m a second-year Computer Science student at Nottingham Trent University.
+- My name is Yahya, and I’m a graduate Computer Science student at Nottingham Trent University.
-- Passionate about technology, software development, AI and machine learning.
+- Passionate about technology, AI/ML and robotics.
-- Software engineer who enjoys exploring new technologies and applying my skills to real-world applications.
+- Software engineer who enjoys exploring technology advancements and applying skills to build real-world solutions.

 ## 🤝 Connect With Me